gitleaks/gitleaks/README.md

     	'''219-09-9999''',
     	'''078-05-1120''',
     	'''(9[0-9]{2}|666)-\d{2}-\d{4}''',
 ]
+# note: stopwords targets the extracted secret, not the entire regex match
+# like 'regexes' does. (stopwords introduced in 8.8.0)
+stopwords = [
+  '''client''',
+  '''endpoint''',
+]
 ```
 Refer to the default [gitleaks config](https://github.com/zricethezav/gitleaks/blob/master/config/gitleaks.toml) for examples and advice on writing regular expressions for secret detection.